yash04747/docs/docs/premium/social-profiles.md

 |YouTube (play icon)|<i class="fa fa-2x fa-youtube-play"></i>|youtube-play|
 |YouTube (square icon)|<i class="fa fa-2x fa-youtube-square"></i>|youtube-square|

 By default, the extension offers all 82 to the user.
-This doesn't mean you must offer each and every one.
+This doesn't mean you must offer each one.
 Using the `include` argument, you may specify which profile icons you'd prefer to offer by assigning an array of existing icons IDs.
 For example, let's say you'd like to offer only Facebook, Twitter, LinkedIn, and Google Plus.
 The `include` argument would look as follows:

 ```php
 array(